willfaught/willfaught.github.io/content/blog/2016-04-11-whats-awful-about-being-a-software-engineer-ic-tech-lead-manager.md

 tags:
 - programming
 - management
-title: What's awful about being a software engineer IC, tech lead & manager
+title: What's Awful About Being A Software Engineer IC, Tech Lead & Manager
 ---

 Brett Slatner on the trials and tribulations of being a software engineering individual contributor, tech lead, and manager: